-In April 2013, Five Leaves publishes London Fictions, with twenty-six pieces by different writers each about a commanding London novel.
+In April 2013, Five Leaves published London Fictions, with twenty-six pieces by different writers each about a commanding London novel.
 It's edited by Andrew Whitehead and Jerry White - and intended for a general audience, for all who relish London novels with a strong sense of place.
 It's available on Amazon.
+There's also a website, the London Fictions site, which includes substantial illustrated articles by the like of Jerry White, Jane Miller and Sarah Wise on key London novels, and the localities they depict.
+This page is my own more cursory thoughts about a few of the London novels which have captured my attention.
+It's not exhaustive - but I hope it may highlight some of the excellent and less well known literature about the city.

 And London Fictions is also on Facebook - check it out!